snorkel-team/website/_use_cases/01_spam_tutorial.md

 ---

-# 🚀 Snorkel Intro Tutorial: Spam Detection
+# 🚀 Snorkel Intro Tutorial: Data Labeling

 In this tutorial, we will walk through the process of using Snorkel to build a training set for classifying YouTube comments as spam or not spam.
 The goal of this tutorial is to illustrate the basic components and concepts of Snorkel in a simple way, but also to dive into the actual process of iteratively developing real applications in Snorkel.

-For an overview of Snorkel, visit [snorkel.org](http://snorkel.org).
+* For an overview of Snorkel, visit [snorkel.org](http://snorkel.org)
-You can also check out the [Snorkel API documentation](https://snorkel.readthedocs.io/).
+* You can also check out the [Snorkel API documentation](https://snorkel.readthedocs.io/)

 Our goal is to train a classifier over the comment data that can predict whether a comment is spam or not spam.
 We have access to a large amount of *unlabeled data* in the form of YouTube comments with some metadata.